Barbara Pocock

 Like most Australians, I want to see real action on the climate crisis.

 Hi, I’m Barbara.
 I was elected as a Greens Senator for South Australia in the federal election on 21 May 2022.
-I am Greens Spokesperson for Finance, Employment and Public Sector.
+I am Greens Spokesperson for Housing, Homelessness, Finance, Workplace Relations, Jobs, Employment, and the Public Sector.

 More from Barbara